bobbyowolabi/bobbyowolabi.github.io/_drafts/on-what-makes-you-good-part-2-focus-on-your-strengths.md

 **Company Tech Stack Expert**

-This individual knows the company's tech stack inside out.
+This individual knows the company's tech stack inside and out.
 Can't figure out how to express a certain construct in the language your system is primarily written in ... they got you.
 Need help with monitoring and deployment ... they got you.
 Need to spin up a new service ... they got you.
 This individual is an allstar.
 This individual usually enjoys teaching and has a solid mental model of how things work that they love to share.

 ### Conclusion
-This is a continuation on the stream of thought concerning thriving and a competitive environment.
-It is really helpful to know your strengths because these are the pillars you will stand on in order to thrive and stand out in a competitive environment.
-In a competitive environment everyone is good, so being good does not distinguish yourself from the crowd.
-However we are all created with unique talents and gifts so in a sense everyone has it within themselves to stand out for their own uniqueness if intentional about it.
+It is very important to know your strengths because these are the pillars you will stand on in order to thrive and stand out in a given environment.
+We are all created with unique talents and gifts; so in a sense, everyone has it within themselves to stand out ... in some cases, we just need to be intentional about it.

-I think that it can be empowering to really know your strengths.
-In any performance art such as sports or music people know their strengths and market themselves to this.

 ### Notes

 [<a name="series-photo">\*</a>] [*Photo by Artem Beliaikin from Pexels*][series-photo]

 [genius-zone]: {% post_url 2017-05-14-on-channeling-your-natural-genius-zone %}
+[competitive-environment]: /2021/12/09/on-what-makes-you-good-part-1-the-requirement#competitiveness
 [series-photo]: https://www.pexels.com/photo/come-in-we-re-awesome-sign-1051747
 [strengths]: /2021/12/09/on-what-makes-you-good-part-1-the-requirement#strengths
 [the-requirement]: /2021/12/09/on-what-makes-you-good-part-1-the-requirement